 We’ll Send a PDF Version of This 1-Day Edinburgh Itinerary Right to Your Inbox

 Disclosure: This Edinburgh itinerary contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a tour, book a hotel, buy your travel insurance, etc..
+That means we earn a commission when you use the links on this site to book a tour, book a hotel, buy your travel insurance, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.
 Also note, we visited the some of the attractions in this post as guests of Visit Scotland.

 Edinburgh in 1 Day: What to See, Do & Eat with One Day in Edinburgh